sabertooth222/TresGame/README.md

 Join the OpenKH [discord server](https://discord.openkh.dev) to learn more about modding.

-If you do not want to compile the code, YuriLewd typically compiles the latest version uproject and uploads it to the #resources channel of OpenKH

 # Installation

-For setting up the project, documentation, or anything in between, please check the [Wiki](https://github.com/RussellJerome/TresGame/wiki)
+For setting up the project, documentation, or anything in between, please check the [Wiki](https://github.com/KH3-Modding-Org/OpenKH3Modding/blob/main/uProject%20and%20Engine%20Installation.md#2-github-clone-install---update-with-the-click-of-a-button)

 # Disclaimer